vinhnghiemcr/Space-Travel_Frontend/README.md

 ### **_Description_**

-##### The app "Space Travel" enables users to book flight ticket like a normal travel website.
-However, users can also reserve spaceflight tickets to other planets as the space travel is blooming.
+##### The app "Space Travel" enables users to book flight tickets like a normal travel website.
+However, users can also reserve spaceflight tickets to other planets as the space travel is booming.
 Authenticated users can save the ticket info and save points for future use.
 Throughout the app, I will implement full CRUD functionality.

 ##### Navigate to [SpaceTravel]() to view reserve your seat.